jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA/2strands/dsDNA_3bp=2beads_2019-10-19/measure_torsional_persistence_length/README.txt

 This directory contains the analysis scripts and instructions that would be needed to measure the torsional persistence length of the DNA polymer

-First copy the ../moltemplate_files and ../run* scripts into this directory.
+First copy the ../moltemplate_files directory into this directory:

+cp -r ../moltemplate_files .

 Then run the following scripts: